 Led by Paul A. Berry, M.D., and Kevin P. Kunkel, M.D., the highly skilled and compassionate team at Warren Clinic Plastic Surgery is here to help you make an informed and confident decision in the care of your child.

 Arteriovenous Malformation and Hemangioma are among the most common skin lesions in the United States.

-- Arteriovenous Malformation (AVM) – Tangles of abnormal blood vessels believed to occur as a fetus is developing.
+- Arteriovenous Malformation (AVM) is a tangle of abnormal blood vessels believed to occur as a fetus is developing.
 These malformations can occur wherever arteries and veins exist, but are most serious when formed in the brain or spinal cord.

-- Hemangioma – A cluster of blood vessels that form abnormally to create a birth mark.
+- Hemangioma is a cluster of blood vessels that form abnormally to create a birth mark.
 Most lesions are benign and resolve themselves by puberty; however, large hemangiomas or those that grow rapidly can lead to complications.

 Treatment options for skin lesions include laser therapy, medication and, in some cases, surgery.

 Pediatric Plastic & Reconstructive Surgery

 For more information about plastic surgery for skin lesions, or to make an appointment with one of our specialists, please call 918-502-7175.